natcap/invest.users-guide/source/waterpurification.rst

 3. **Land use and land cover**

  A key component for all water models is a spatially continuous land use and land cover raster grid.
 That is, within a watershed, all land use and land cover categories should be defined.
 Gaps in data that break up the drainage continuity of the watershed will create errors.
 Unknown data gaps should be approximated.
 The more detailed and descriptive these files are the better accuracy and modeling results.
-Global land cover data is available from the University of Maryland's Global Land Cover Facility: http://www.landcover.org/.
+Global land use data is available from the University of Maryland's Global Land Cover Facility: http://glcf.umd.edu/data/landcover/.
 This data is available in 1 degree, 8km and 1km resolutions.
+Multi-year global landcover data is provided in several different classifications in the MODIS Land Cover from NASA: https://lpdaac.usgs.gov/products/modis_products_table/mcd12q1.
+The European Space Agency provides landcover maps for 2005 and 2009 at http://due.esrin.esa.int/globcover/.
 Data for the U.S. for 1992 and 2001 is provided by the EPA in their National Land Cover Data product: http://www.epa.gov/mrlc/.

  The simplest categorization of LULCs on the landscape involves delineation by land cover only (e.g., cropland, temperate conifer forest, prairie).
 Several global and regional land cover classifications are available (e.g., Anderson et al. 1976), and often detailed land cover classification has been done for the landscape of interest.
 A slightly more sophisticated LULC classification could involve breaking relevant LULC types into more meaningful types.
 For example, agricultural land classes could be broken up into different crop types or forest could be broken up into specific species.